Tursko Rudari

 Tursko Rudari (Турско Рудари) is a village in the municipality of Probištip, North Macedonia.
 It used to be part of the former municipality of Zletovo.

 Demographics

 According to the 2002 census, the village had a total of 185 inhabitants.
-Ethnic groups in the village include:
+Ethnic groups in the village include:.

+As the name suggests, this is a village of Turkish Rudari.
+They originally came from the flooded island of Ada Kaleh.

+History: Around 1833-1838, a family of Rudari from Băbeni, a small town in Vâlcea County in the historical region of Wallachia, Romania, came to the Turkish island of Ada Kaleh.
+There they embraced Islam and became known as Turkish Rudari.

+When the Turkish population of Ada Kaleh migrated to Turkey and other parts of Romania in 1967, a group of these Turkifid Rudari migrated to North Macedonia.